 - Any derogatory comments based on background, race, religion, gender, or sexual orientation will not be tolerated.

 - We do not tolerate comments which can be interpreted as violent threats.

 - We do not allow begging for tips/money, eg pasting wallet addresses of digital currencies.

 - Personal, vindictive attacks on public figures, authors or other users will not be tolerated.
 People should not to be afraid to post comments for fear of mindless abuse from others.

 - Constructive feedback and criticism are welcome, but smear tactics and mud-slinging are not acceptable.
 Other forms of persistent misrepresentation of CoinDesk, and those involved with the platform will not be tolerated.

 - Nobody wants to read an eight-page flame-war debating which cryptocurrency you love or hate.
 We may nip this in the bud if it is not going anywhere.

 - Spam and other commercial comments will not be tolerated.
-This will cause you to be added to the blacklist if there are repeat offences.
+This will cause you to be added to the blacklist if there are repeat offenses.
 All comments with links pass through moderation, so please be patient with moderators.